Users as a Resource

 #### Membership Relationships <a href="#membership-relationships" id="membership-relationships"></a>

-Users can belong to groups, and groups can contain nested groups.
+Users and groups can belong to supported BI items, and groups can contain users or nested groups.

 ```